Barcode Generator

 Which barcode format should I use?

-Why is my EAN-13 input rejected?
+Why is my EAN-13 barcode invalid?

-What's a check digit?
+What is a barcode check digit?

 Sources and References